utdemir/qualified-imports-plugin/README.md

     No module named ‘Teext’ is imported.
 ```

+  In the presence of orphan/overlapping instances this can break/change
+  the meaning of code.

 * It also adds the imports if an abbreviation used, but not possible
   to import.
 This again to get easier to understand errors:

 ```
     Could not load module ‘Data.Text’